 - Free parking is available in the Art Museum Lot.

 - Cranbrook Art Museum has a single entry point.
 Follow signs to the main entrance at the museum peristyle.
-The assisted barrier-free entrance will continue to be available, with wayfinding from the Art Museum parking lot or call 248-645-3320.
+For barrier-free entry (no stairs) follow wayfinding from the parking lot and call 248-645-3320.

-- We’ll be opening with reduced capacity.
+- We are operating at reduced capacity.
+Per guidelines based on our square footage, we can safely welcome up to 50 visitors at any time.
 If the museum is at capacity you will be asked to wait in a monitored queue outside of the museum, regardless of advanced ticket purchase.

 DURING YOUR VISIT

 - No cash transactions.
-Credit or debit cards only; we will not accept cash for onsite purchases.
+Credit or debit cards only at this time.

 - Stay 6 feet apart.
 Social distancing is required and will be enforced.
 Parties may remain together.
 Social-distancing markers will be in place.